Sequel-Ace/Sequel-Ace/readme.md

 We have a lot of work to do, but we're here to provide, with your help, an always-free, macOS first SQL database tool for everyone.

+### Translations

+If you wanna help us with translation, please sign up for Crowdin and join our [Crowdin project](https://crowdin.com/project/sequel-ace) to translate Sequel Ace into supported languages.
+If you want to add a new language, please open new Issue and we will add that language for you!

+### Development

-Please see our [projects page](https://github.com/sequel-ace/sequel-ace/projects).
-This lists the issues where we would most like your help.
+If you wanna help us with code and development, please see either our [projects page](https://github.com/sequel-ace/sequel-ace/projects) or issues with relevant labels.
+These lists contain the issues where we would most like your help.
 There are simple and difficult tasks there so new contributors should be able to get started.

 ## Branches